-Adapter design pattern is one of the structural design pattern and its used so that two unrelated interfaces can work together.
-The object that joins these unrelated interface is called an Adapter.
-As a real life example, we can think of a mobile charger as an adapter because mobile battery needs 3 volts to charge but the normal socket produces either 120V (US) or 240V (India).
-So the mobile charger works as an adapter between mobile charging socket and the wall socket.
+The adapter design pattern is one of the structural design patterns and it’s used so that two unrelated interfaces can work together.
+The object that joins these unrelated interfaces is called an Adapter.
+As a real-life example, we can think of a mobile charger as an adapter because the mobile battery needs 3 volts to charge but the normal socket produces either 120V (US) or 240V (India).
+So the mobile charger works as an adapter between the mobile charging socket and the wall socket.
 Check out Adapter Pattern for example program and it’s usage in Java.

-Composite pattern is one of the Structural design pattern and is used when we have to represent a part-whole hierarchy.
-When we need to create a structure in a way that the objects in the structure has to be treated the same way, we can apply composite design pattern.
+Composite pattern is one of the Structural design patterns and is used when we have to represent a part-whole hierarchy.
+When we need to create a structure in a way that the objects in the structure have to be treated the same way, we can apply the composite design pattern.

-Lets understand it with a real life example – A diagram is a structure that consists of Objects such as Circle, Lines, Triangle etc and when we fill the drawing with color (say Red), the same color also gets applied to the Objects in the drawing.
-Here drawing is made up of different parts and they all have same operations.
+Let’s understand it with a real-life example – A diagram is a structure that consists of Objects such as Circle, Lines, Triangle, etc and when we fill the drawing with color (say Red), the same color also gets applied to the Objects in the drawing.
+Here drawing is made up of different parts and they all have the same operations.
 Check out Composite Pattern article for different component of composite pattern and example program.

 Proxy pattern intent is to “Provide a surrogate or placeholder for another object to control access to it”.
 The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.

-Flyweight design pattern is used when we need to create a lot of Objects of a class.
-Since every object consumes memory space that can be crucial for low memory devices, such as mobile devices or embedded systems, flyweight design pattern can be applied to reduce the load on memory by sharing objects.
-String Pool implementation in java is one of the best example of Flyweight pattern implementation.
+The flyweight design pattern is used when we need to create a lot of Objects of a class.
+Since every object consumes memory space that can be crucial for low memory devices, such as mobile devices or embedded systems, the flyweight design pattern can be applied to reduce the load on memory by sharing objects.
+String Pool implementation in java is one of the best examples of Flyweight pattern implementation.
 Check out Flyweight Pattern article for sample program and implementation process.

-When we have interface hierarchies in both interfaces as well as implementations, then bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client programs.
-Like Adapter pattern, its one of the Structural design pattern.
+When we have interface hierarchies in both interfaces as well as implementations, then the bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client programs.
+Like the Adapter pattern, it’s one of the Structural design patterns.

 The implementation of bridge design pattern follows the notion to prefer Composition over inheritance.
 Check out Bridge Pattern post for implementation details and sample program.

-Decorator design pattern is used to modify the functionality of an object at runtime.
-At the same time other instances of the same class will not be affected by this, so individual object gets the modified behavior.
-Decorator design pattern is one of the structural design pattern (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with composition to implement.
+The decorator design pattern is used to modify the functionality of an object at runtime.
+At the same time, other instances of the same class will not be affected by this, so individual object gets the modified behavior.
+The decorator design pattern is one of the structural design patterns (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with the composition to implement.

-We use inheritance or composition to extend the behavior of an object but this is done at compile time and its applicable to all the instances of the class.
-We can’t add any new functionality of remove any existing behavior at runtime – this is when Decorator pattern comes into picture.
+We use inheritance or composition to extend the behavior of an object but this is done at compile-time and it’s applicable to all the instances of the class.
+We can’t add any new functionality to remove any existing behavior at runtime – this is when the Decorator pattern comes into the picture.
 Check out Decorator Pattern post for sample program and implementation details.

 Behavioral Design Patterns